 Establishing the motive

-While the motive for an acquisition can be financial or strategic, for a merger, it’s invariably strategic; there should be something that both companies can achieve together that they can’t achieve separately.
-Or, they should have significantly more potential together than they have apart.
-Examples of this might include but not be limited to:
+While the motive for an acquisition can be financial or strategic, for a merger, it’s invariably strategic; there should be something that both companies can achieve together that they cannot achieve separately.
+Examples of this include:

 - Complementary product or service lines